charlyeneh/To-Do-App/README.md

   None

 - Technologies used
-  Use of webpack and ES6 syntax
+  Use of webpack and ES6 syntax.

 ## Live Demo (if available)